Whooping cough

 • hepatitis B

 This combination of vaccines is called DTaP/IPV/Hib/HepB.
-Your child will be offered a further dose (pre-school booster) of the whooping cough vaccine, when they’re around three years and four months old.
+Your child will be offered a further dose (preschool booster) of the whooping cough vaccine, when they’re around three years and four months old.
+Children born after 1 July 2024 are also offered a booster at 18 months of age.

-The vaccine is very effective at protecting against whooping cough when you first have it, but this protection gradually wears off as you get older.
+The vaccine is very effective at protecting against whooping cough at first, but this protection gradually wears off as you get older.
 So, you may still get the disease, especially as an adult, although it’s likely to be milder.

 Children over 10 years old and adults aren’t normally offered the whooping cough vaccine, although you may be if you’ve been in close contact with an infected person.
 If your child missed out on the vaccine when they were young, they can have the course up to the age of 10.